 Rio de Janeiro, RJ 20030-021, Brazil

-Telephone: 55 21 3824 4624
+Phone: 55 21 3824 4624

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency, if you are unable to contact the Embassy, you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
-If the event affects a number of Australians, the Embassy may recommend courses of action via its
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.